openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 such that only a subset of the signatures originally applied by the sender remain in the message that reaches the recipient.
-The recipient then may accept the signed message and suffer from an unverifiable stored message at a later point in time when the trust in the signature scheme of remaining signature is not given any more whereas the stripped signature would still be verifiable.
+The recipient then may accept the signed message and suffer from an unverifiable stored message at a later point in time when the trust in the signature scheme of the remaining signature is not given any more whereas the stripped-off component signature would still be verifiable.
 It should be noted that the composite signature schemes specified in this draft are not subject to a signature stripping vulnerability.
 This is due to the fact that in any OpenPGP signature, the hashed meta data includes the signature algorithm ID, as specified in {{I-D.ietf-openpgp-crypto-refresh}}, Section 5.2.4.
 As a consequence, a composite signature taken out of the specific context of the composite algorithm is not a valid signature for any message.

 Furthermore, it is also not possible to craft a new signature for a message that was signed twice with a composite algorithm by interchanging (i.e., remixing) the